 Additionally, make sure that you present yourself as an authority source and be concise when you deliver your pitch to the journalist.
-Just like in every other business email, you need to remember your manners and be polite when you reply to the reporter.
+Just like in every other business email, you need to remember your manners and be polite when you reply.

 Above all, always offer competence and quality!
-If you want your link to be featured on the reporter’s website, you need to be certain that you’ll offer valuable information.
-Only answer questions if you’re qualified enough to provide value.
+If you want your link to be featured on the reporter’s website, you need to be certain that you offer valuable information.

 The tactics above are not necessarily a quick and easy way to build high-quality backlinks for your B2B website.
-But, they generally work!
+But, they do work!

-Yes, some of the backlinks will are easier to acquire than others, but, the most sensible and the most successful link building is with a long-term mindset, many pitches and rejections, and with a constant relationship building process.
+Yes, some backlinks are easier to acquire than others.
+However, the most meaningful and successful link building strategy involves a long-term mindset, many pitches and rejections, and a constant relationship building process.

-Use the approaches that we’ve mentioned and with the effort and the time that you invest, you’ll build a staggering B2B linking strategy that’ll leave each of your competitors behind.
+Use the approaches that we’ve mentioned and with effort and time, you’ll build a staggering amount of B2B backlinks that’ll leave each of your competitors behind.